- Découvertes

 Food and juice pairings with La Myrtille Sauvage Vintage 2017

-Pairings designed and created in collaboration with Marie Wodecki, Best Young Sommelier 2023 & Head Sommelier of the Auberge Montmin (Michelin 2*).
+Pairings conceived and created in collaboration with Marie Wodecki, Best Young Sommelier 2023 & Sommelier Chef of Auberge Montmin (Michelin 2*).

-Fresh goat cheese tartlet, onion chutney and wild blueberry compote
+Tartlet with fresh goat cheese, onion chutney, and wild blueberry compote

 Ingredients (for 6 people)